microsoft/code-with-engineering-playbook/docs/developer-experience/copilots.md

 It can do most of what Labs can do with "brushes" as "topics", but whereas Labs changes the code in your file, the chat functionality just shows what it would change in the window.
 However, there is also an "inline mode" for GitHub Copilot Chat that allows you to make changes to your code inline which does not have this same limitation.

 You must sign-up for the preview [here](https://github.com/features/preview/copilot-x).
-Once you are accepted, you will be able to install the extension from the VS Code Marketplace.
+Once you are accepted, you will be able to install the various extensions from the VS Code Marketplace - most notabably the [GitHub Copilot Chat extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat).
 You may require the Insiders build of VS Code.
+To check whether you have been accepted into the preview, you can click [here](https://github.com/github-copilot/chat_waitlist_signup/join).

 ## ChatGPT / Bing Chat